Electrical, Lighting

 • Needle-nose pliers

-After preparing the things you need, follow these steps in order to replace your light switches successfully.
-You should see an in-depth guide on how each step each done as you read on.
+After preparing the necessary things, follow these steps to replace your light switches successfully.
+You’ll need a Phillips head screwdriver for most dimmer switches, as many use Phillips head screws for securing the wire connections.
+You should see an in-depth guide on how each step is done as you read on.

 1. Turn Off the Power